Emma-Belg/react-getting-started/README.md

 React uses option two and therefore eleminates the need to parse an enhanced HTML template.
 An advantage of this is the virtual DOM (aka Tree Reconcilliation algorithm).

-**Virtual DOM**
+### Virtual DOM
 React uses the Virtual DOM to compare versions of the UI in memory before it acts on them.
+React uses a "smart diffing" algorithm in order to update the virtual DOM.

+**My simple metaphor for the Virtual DOM (VD)...**
+Remember those 'spot the difference' pictures from when you were a kid?
+Think of the UI as one of these pictures and as a change in state as one of the 'differences' that needs to be spotted.
+**In the pure HTML way**: every change in state means that the entire picture needs to be "drawn" again from scratch.
+**In the React Virtual DOM way**: the VD can quickly "spot the difference" between the previous state and the updated state and instead of drawing the entire picture again from scratch, it will _only update the elements that are needed_.
+This is possible because we have a representation of the UI in memory because it was written in JS - the VD compares previous state to current state and updates what is needed.

+_**Why should I care?**_
+Imagine you have a website with a counter that counts down (in seconds) until something is put on sale and it also has an input field where you can pre-order.
+With the pure HTML way, you will never be able to use this input field because the second you type something into it - it will be entirely refreshed as the entrie page needs to rerender for the counter to continue (there are ways around this with imperative coding).
+Whereas this would never be a problem with a React App thanks to the VD.

 **JSX**
 JSX is complied to the pure JS calls that create the HTML output.
+JSX (like twig) supports dynamic expressions (functions placed into {}).
 JSX is not executed by the browser, it is executed by the JSX extension and compiled to something the browser can understand.
 Bable is a compiler that can convert JSX into react API calls.
-An Exapmple
+An Exapmple:

 | React API Calls  | JSX          |
 | ------------- |:-------------:|